oasisprotocol/docs/docs/general/oasis-network/faq.md

 ### **What does the Oasis Network’s architecture look like?**

 The Oasis Network is a Layer 1, proof-of-stake, decentralized network.
-It has two main components, the Consensus Layer and the ParaTime Layer.
+It has two main components, the consensus layer and the ParaTime layer.

-1. The **Consensus Layer** is a scalable, high-throughput, secure, proof-of-stake consensus run by a decentralized set of validator nodes.
+1. The **consensus layer** is a scalable, high-throughput, secure, proof-of-stake consensus run by a decentralized set of validator nodes.
-2. The **ParaTime Layer** hosts many parallel runtimes (ParaTimes), each representing a replicated compute environment with shared state.
+2. The **ParaTime layer** hosts many parallel runtimes (ParaTimes), each representing a replicated compute environment with shared state.

 ![Paratime Communication](../images/architecture/consensus_paratime_communication.png)